thuynh26/cmpm121-Final/README.md

 - To succeed, the player must:
   - (1) select or recolor the correct item using the color buttons
   - (2) aim and throw it so that it physically strikes the target wall.
 Missing the target or using the wrong color will fail to trigger the progress condition.

+### Moving between scenes

+- We have a simple room system with three rooms: `room1`, `room2`, and `room3`.
+- Only the current room’s group is visible at a time.
+Door meshes in each room are tagged via `userData` as doors with a `doorTarget` field.
+When the player raycasts and clicks on a door, the `switchRoom()` function hides the current room, shows the target room, and repositions the camera to a starting position.

+### Conclusive Ending

+- Right now, when the puzzle is satisfied, a simple win message appears on the website

+### Additional implementations

+- Inventory: players can scroll the mouse wheel to cycle between muliple items (previously could only hold one).
+- Movement: player can use WASD to move around scene.